 Welcome to T3’s Samsung Q60T/Q65T review.
 This Samsung’s cheapest 4K QLED TV for 2020, but has quite a few features from higher up Samsung’s QLED pecking order – including the excellent Tizen-based Smart TV interface.
-The reason we've mentioned two models (the Q60T and the Q65T) here is that they're functionally identical, but with different stand colours.
+The reason I've mentioned two models (the Q60T and the Q65T) here is that they're functionally identical, but with different stand colours.
 Different retailers will stock different models, but the important stuff is all the same.

-It’s available in a very wide range of screen sizes, which is one reason why it will be a hugely popular TV, but we specifically tested the 55-inch version, known as the Samsung QE55Q65T.
+It’s available in a very wide range of screen sizes, which is one reason why it will be a hugely popular TV, but I specifically tested the 55-inch version, known as the Samsung QE55Q65T.

 Pick a slightly smaller version than this and the bill will be less than four figures, which is why it's among the best TV deals of 2020 – especially with Black Friday here.
 Between picture quality and functionality, it makes plenty of sense, and it’s also adept as a gaming TV, thanks to its impressively low lag (though there are some concerns here that we'll come to.

 It’s not perfect – very few televisions are – but keep the price uppermost in your mind and you’ll understand why we’re such big fans.
 It's one of the best TVs under £1000, easily.